 The exemption of payment is meant for people who do not have an income that is sufficient enough to make the payment.
 If you are granted an exemption of payment, this means that you do not need to pay these taxes.
 You can get a remission/exemption of payment when your net disposable income is below the legal norms.
 The net disposable income is the amount that you have left on your bankaccount(s) after the fixed costs such as housing costs (rent), health insurance premiums and other living expenses such as tuition fees have been deducted.
 In general, when your net disposable income in total is, more or less, over 1000 euro you will not be granted exemption.

-You can ask for an exemption via this link.
+You can ask for an exemption for the water tax (Noordelijk belastingskantoor) via this link.

 You need to show proof of the amount on your bank accounts.

 Money that you receive from your parents is not regarded as income but you do need to specify this clearly on the form.
 If you write down that you have EUR 0 income and EUR 0 parental allowance, but EUR 600 monthly rent, they will suspect that you are not telling the truth (because you do not even have enough money to support yourself).